cs1302uga/cs1302-ce07/README.md

 **CHECKPOINT**

-1. Create and document yet another additional class within the `cs1302.ce07` package that implements the `Drivable` interface.
-In this class, provide an implementation of the `getLicenseClass` method.
+1. In the new class that you added to the `cs1302.ce07` package, provide an implementation of the `getLicenseClass` method.
 It should return a license classification that differs from the one returned by the default method in the interface.
-   What is the fully qualified name of the class that you added?

 1. Update the `main` method in the `cs1302.ce07.Driver` class: